 The minimum wage can have an effect on the overall labor costs.
 Companies that want to stay competitive may increase wages for workers if the minimum wage catches up to their current wage so that they still have an advantage over minimum wage workers.

-However, increased minimum wages also mean that production will cost more.
+However, increased minimum wages in China also mean that production will cost more.
 If an employer was paying minimum wage to have a job performed and must now pay more for that same job, this will increase the cost of doing business.
 However, China is still often found to be the most cost-efficient option when compared to countries with lower labor costs due to factors such as:

-When considering locations to make inject foreign investments in China, minimum wages are one helpful gauge when comparing different areas in the country.
+When considering locations to make inject foreign investments, minimum wages in China are one helpful gauge when comparing different areas in the country.
 Furthermore, to determine the true labor cost, it is important that investors consider industry-specific wage levels, access to incentives and availability of the right talent.